 Course contents summary

+The teaching is divided into three parts: animal and plant citology, plant histology and plant anatomy.
 Foundations of life.
 Characteristics of living beings.
 Procariotic and Eucariotic cells.
 Cell cycle.

 Foundations of life.
 Characteristics of living beings.
 Unicellular and multicellular organisms.
 Growth and development.
 Metabolism.
 Movement and response to stimuli.
 Reproduction and evolution.